RamaPramati/StackOverFlowJavaPostsFilter/README.md

 required answers into output file with the help of *JavaPostsFileWriter*.

 *2. StackOverFlowPostsParser:* Responsible for parsing the given file and collecting filtered question's details, related accepted answers and most voted answers.

-While parsing, it is doing following steps for every parsed post,
+While parsing, it is doing following steps for each and every parsed post,

 a\.
 If the post is a question (*PostTypeId="1"*) it asks the *JavaPostsFilter* to check whether the given question is related to java